CourtHive/tods-competition-factory/documentation/docs/governors/draws-governor.md

   eventId,
   targetRoundNumber, // optional - defaults to 1
   tournamentId,
-  randomList // randomized array of qualifier draw positions - use getRandomQualifierList() method to generate });
+  randomList // optional - array of integers to set assignment order, e.g. [2,3,1,0]. generate with getRandomQualifierList() });
 ```